axboe/fio/HOWTO.rst

     map and release for each IO.
 This is more efficient, and reduces the IO latency as well.

-.. option:: hipri : [io_uring]

-    If this option is set, fio will attempt to use polled IO completions.
-    Normal IO completions generate interrupts to signal the completion of IO, polled completions do not.
-Hence they are require active reaping by the application.
-The benefits are more efficient IO for high IOPS scenarios, and lower latencies for low queue depth IO.

 .. option:: registerfiles : [io_uring]

 	With this option, fio registers the set of files being used with the